jtang766/Moon/_posts/2014-03-26-meet-the-murphy-team.md

 ## The Murphy Group with Professor Jennifer Murphy

 I had the pleasure of working with the Murphy Group during my research of Acidic Aerosol Particles across North America.
-This opportunity showed me the bridge between my two fields of research Chemistry and Statistics.
-Physical chemistry theories were used to assess the partitioning of ions between phases and with statistical models we determined the significance in trends and projected these to the future.
-Not only was I able practice my capabilities in conducting an analyses, I gained experience working with simulations that helped fill the gap in understanding the weather conditions and the phase cycle of a particle.
+This opportunity showed me the bridge between my two fields of research: Chemistry and Statistics.
+Physical chemistry theories were used to assess the partitioning of ions between phases and statistical models were used to determined the significance in trends and projected future results.
+Not only was I able practice my capabilities in conducting statistical analysis, I gained experience working with simulations that helped fill in the gap in understanding the weather conditions and the phase cycle of a particle.

 [Learn More about My Research](http://janicetang.com/research/){: .btn}